usgvarmad/viagogoTest/README.md

  		actual y = 1.2922222
  		Displayed y = 1.29

- 		Here the Distance you might calculate based in the displayed x and y would give you distance as 2.29 but I will be displaying the actual distance rounded to 2 digit precision which would give 1.30.
+ 		Here the Distance you might calculate based on the displayed x and y values would give you distance as 2.29 but I will be displaying the actual distance rounded to 2 digit precision which would give 1.30.

 Key Points:
-1. The program is written in such a way that the number of arguments can be increased and the program is ready to handle it by adding less code
+1. The program can take many number of arguments by minimal code changes.
 2. The program prints the inputs so that the user would have a refrence to cross check the results.
 3. K can be changed from 5 to anything below total number of points to play around with number of results we want.
 4. A jar file would be present inside the Target/jar folder.
 That jar can be used directly to run.